Nickchapman3773/Uranium-Fever/README.md

 > Default locations for the `game library folder` include `C:\steam\steamapps\common`, `C:\Program Files (x86)\GOG Galaxy\Games`, and `C:\Program Files\Epic Games`.

 - Step 1:

-> [!tip]
-> Skip this step if you have never played or modded this installation of Fallout 3 or Fallout: New Vegas before.
 	- `Navigate` to the `game library folder` and **`MOVE`** the `Fallout New Vegas` folder to the desktop. `Delete` the `Fallout 3` folder.
 		- This will be the Steam/GOG/Epic Games installation backup for the pre-existing modded instance. **IF** a seperate modded instance is not installed, simply `delete` the `Fallout New Vegas` folder.
 	- Navigate to `C:\Users\USERNAME\Documents\My Games` and **`MOVE`** the `FalloutNV` folder to the desktop. `Delete` the `Fallout 3` folder.